SalvatoreOrlando/IntroCoding/README.md

 # IntroCoding

 You can download all the resources by clicking on the "Clone or download" button.
-Then choose "Download ZIP", which is a compressed archive with all file of the repository.
+Then choose "Download ZIP", which transfers a compressed archive containing all files of this repository.